 Your prospects don’t need to analyze a great photo like we just did.
 It speaks to them and charms them, and they don’t know why.
 It just does.
 That’s a good photo.

 Kitchen Photo No-nos

 Now let’s look at a few “bad” photos.
-We probably don’t even have to say why this first one is bad.
+We probably don’t even have to say why this one is bad.
 This is a beautiful kitchen!
-Look at all the things that make it desirable: two different finishes on perimeter cabinets and the island, stainless steel appliances, stone floor, subway tiles backsplash.
+Look at all the things that make it desirable: two different finishes, stainless steel appliances, stone floor, subway tiles.
 And yet, we look at this and think - I don’t want a kitchen designer whose work is shown like this.
 Do they even know what level and square is?

 How could this be fixed?
 A tripod will hold your camera steady and help to square up the shot.

 Here’s another fabulous kitchen shown in a bad way.
 What color is this room anyway?
 Is it white?
 Is it gray?
 How can we tell when the lighting is so poor.

 How to fix this?
 Either Photoshop or other digital photo-editing software can add some brightness and/or contrast.
 Or you can get some lights at a photo supply store that provide indirect lighting that won't create "hot spots" and will bounce light off the ceiling.

 One more example of “bad” that could have been “good.”
 Poor lighting and fuzzy focus do not show this nice kitchen to any advantage.
 Again, Photoshop or other digital photo-editing software could revive this photo that is now D.O.A.

 Styling the Shot